I love having read

 We can only make the desirable behavior easier and within reach, and the undesirable behavior harder and further away from reach.

-Long-term, we “vote” on our future selves with every behavioral decision we make a the daily basis.
+In the long term, we “vote” on our future selves with every behavioral decision we make on a daily basis.

 Some days it's hard to do the “right” thing.
 Some days it's easy.
 Maximize the chance for easy days.
 Count your victories when you do it on a “hard” day.
 Forgive yourself when you don't do it and keep going.